 The new 1960 compacts took different approaches to their wagons.
 Falcon (and Comet), fielded both versions, to great success.
 The Valiant stuck to four doors only.

-I shouldn’t really show it here, but it was such an ugly duck.
+I shouldn’t really show it here, because it was such an ugly duckling.
 No wonder the Falcon wagon totally creamed it.
-And good luck try finding one of the early Valiant wagons.
+And good luck try finding one of these early Valiant wagons today.

-And the Corvair arrived in 1961 with four door wagons only too.
+And the Corvair joined the compact wagon party in 1961 with four door wagons only too.
 Given that the Chevy II was due the following year, having two compact four door wagons made no sense.
 Chevy should have made a Nomad-ish Corvair wagon, as a companion to the sporty Monza coupe.
 Unlike the total dud Lakewood wagon, that could well have been a hit.

 So now we get to the end of the story.
 What was the last two-door wagon standing?
 Well two actually.
 The Falcon’s last year for that body style was 1965, which was really just an updated 1960.
 How’d you like to have that one, with a 289 and stick shift?